Lightning323/CalorieCoach/README.md

 ### Database
 It is recommended to host your database through MongoDB directly: https://www.mongodb.com/

+Obtain a connection string (URL) to your database, and place it into your `.env` file

 ### Set up Environment Variables:
  Create a `.env` file in the root directory and add the following: